Ski Race Photo FAQs

 2. What:

 kind of business is this?
 It isn't a business.
-I take race pictures as a volunteer.
+I take race pictures as a ski club volunteer.
 If there are any ski race photo sales, I donate the proceeds to Alyeska Ski Club's junior program.
 Since it isn't a business, please don't expect immediate service.
 I try to fulfill any orders promptly, but various things, including travel and other projects and other races, may delay fulfillment.

 is the image quality?
 I shoot RAW files with professional quality equipment; original files are about 25-35 MB.
 Ski racing is an outdoor sport, and low light, snow, or rain reduce image quality.
 Any image I post can usually be printed to at least 6x9, most can be printed 8x12, and many can be made much larger, including poster size.
 But not always, depending on shooting conditions.
 So if you really want a large print or file (8x12 or larger), email me first so I can confirm the quality is there.
 To save time, posted upload thumbnails are not fully edited, color corrected, or optimally cropped.
 The fully edited files make high quality images.
 I have uploaded some Big Samples.
 Note that what someone sees on screen depends in part on their monitor.
 My screens are calibrated, but most others are not.
 So a file that looks great on a calibrated screen may have a different luminance or color cast on an uncalibrated screen.
 If it looks good on my screen, a digital file will usually make a good print at your local photo lab, including Costco.
 And seeing the images on a tablet or desktop is always better than on a phone screen.